necibeahat/Part-of-Speech-Tagger/README.md

     cancer (NN) - Noun, singular

 ## How to Run it
-Check out the Jupiter notebook with name 'HiddenMarkovModelforPOS.ipynb'
+Check out the Jupiter notebook with name '_HiddenMarkovModelforPOS.ipynb_'

 ## Data
-The dataset comes from the Brown Corpus [https://en.wikipedia.org/wiki/Brown_Corpus] that can be downloaded from NLTK library.
+The dataset comes from the [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus) that can be downloaded from NLTK library.
 The tags are the universal tags given in tags-universal.txt file.

 ## Method
 This notebook uses Hidden Markov Model (HMM) to determine the tag in a given text.
 I am comparing the performance of HMM model to a base line model that simply counts the frequency of each word in the training set to asses the tag in the test set.